 Course Coordinator : Assist.
 Prof. NURAN FERYAL TANSUĞ DOURLARİS

-Course Lecturer(s): Assist.
+Course Lecturer(s): Assoc.
 Prof. DERYA TARBUCK

 Assist.
 Prof. NURAN FERYAL TANSUĞ DOURLARİS